 In 20010/11 the Authority approved a Code of Corporate Governance, which is consistent with the principles of the CIPFA/ SOLACE Framework 'Delivering Good Governance in Local Government'.
 This guidance recommends that the review of effectiveness of the system of internal control that local authorities are required to undertake in accordance with the Accounting and Audit Regulations should be reported in an Annual Governance Statement.
 In Wales the inclusion of the Annual Governance Statement in the Statement of Accounts is voluntary.
 In 2009/10 CIPFA also published an "Application Note to Delivering Good Governance in Local Government: A Framework".
-This note has been developed to advise on the application of the "Statement of the Role of the Chief Financial Officer on Local Government".
+This note has been developed to advise on the application of the "Statement of the Role of the Chief Financial Officer on Local Government" under the CIPFA/SOLACE Framework "Delivering Good Governance in Local Government".
 The Authority has decided to adopt the CIPFA framework and Annual Governance Statement approach for 2010/11